New licences for killing of wild birds issued by Defra

 With regard to removing a live Jackdaw or pigeon nest an ‘authorised person’ means— “The owner or occupier, or any person authorised by the owner or occupier, of the land on which the action authorised is taken”

-To fact check this, please see the GL35 Licence to take or kill certain wild birds.
+To fact check this, please see the GL41 – Wild birds: Licence to take or kill for public health or safety.
 Verbal authorisation is fine.

-So if there is a risk to human health an “authorised person” may remove a nest as long as the bird species is included the list and they observe the other requirements such as humane dispatch etc. Defra added: “You do not need to apply for a general licence but you must meet its conditions and follow its requirements, as you may be committing a criminal offence if you fail to do so.”
+So if there is a risk to public health or safety, an “authorised person” may remove a nest as long as the bird species is included the list and they observe the other requirements such as humane dispatch etc. A basic written record is recommended and there is a list of what you might record – see GL41.
+Defra added: “You do not need to apply for a general licence but you must meet its conditions and follow its requirements, as you may be committing a criminal offence if you fail to do so.”

 Defra also said: “You can use this licence only where the presence of birds causes a demonstrable risk to human health or increases the risk of accidents, for example by increased risk of transmission of disease to humans.”